crrdlx/crrdlx.github.io/README.md

 Supported currencies: USD, GBP, EUR, CNY, CAD, AUD, INR, JPY, KRW, and many others.

+### Doggone Minimal Website

+The "DMW" is a template for a simple, clean, one-page website.
+It fits and looks great on any browser.
+It is a cleaned-up version of some minimal sites that use foul language as their name (won't be repeated here!).

+The DMW repository is here: [https://github.com/crrdlx/doggone-minimal-website](https://github.com/crrdlx/doggone-minimal-website)

+Better, the DMW can be viewed live at this link: [Doggone Minimal Website in action](https://crrdlx.github.io/pages/dmw.html)

 ### PureCSS
 This is a template from Yahoo! for a responsive website.
 It looks good on a desktop/laptop, tablet, or phone.
 I'm trying to mash it up with the Doggone Minimal Website.
 PureCSS repository: [https://github.com/crrdlx/purecss](https://github.com/crrdlx/purecss) or it can be viewed live online at: [PureCSS example](http://br549.mywebcommunity.org/pure/)

-### Doggone Minimal Website

-The "DMW" is a template for a simple, clean, one-page website.
-It fits and looks great on any browser.
-The DMW repository is here: [https://github.com/crrdlx/doggone-minimal-website](https://github.com/crrdlx/doggone-minimal-website)

-Better, the DMW can be viewed at this link: [Doggone Minimal Website in action](https://crrdlx.github.io/pages/dmw.html)